naninovel/docs/docs/faq/index.md

 While Naninovel is focused around traditional visual novel games the engine is designed to allow integration with existing projects.
 If you're making a 3D adventure game, RPG or game of any other genre — you can still use Naninovel as a drop-in dialogue system.

 Be aware, that in most cases such integration will require C# scripting (or [visual scripting](/guide/bolt.md)) in varying extent.
-See the [engine architecture overview](/guide/engine-architecture.md) to get a grasp of how Naninovel works and [integration guide](/guide/integration-options.md) for more information on the integration options
+See the [engine architecture overview](/guide/engine-architecture.md) to get a grasp of how Naninovel works and [integration guide](/guide/integration-options.md) for more information on the integration options.

 ## Is it possible to embed a mini-game to Naninovel?